 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.

 - This vaccine must be given as 3 doses.
-After the first dose, two more doses are given at 1 month and 6 months later, unless your doctor tells you otherwise.
+After the first dose, two more doses are given 1 month and 6 months later.

 Drugs and Foods to Avoid